 - Official merchandise licensees are included within the definition of “Olympic Partners”;

 - The definition of “Non-Olympic Partners” now includes organisations other than brands or companies, and;

 - “Tokyo 2021” is listed as a prohibited phrase, as well as “Tokyo 2020”.

 As stated in the Olympic Charter, the NOCs have the sole and exclusive authority to prescribe and determine the clothing and uniforms to be worn, and the equipment to be used, by the members of their delegations on the occasion of the Olympic Games and in connection with all sports competitions and ceremonies related thereto.
 This exclusive authority does not extend to specialised equipment used by the athletes for their delegations during the actual sports competitions.

 Clothing and shoes worn by athletes shall be consistent with currently accepted golf fashion.
 A policy on Athlete Uniform Guidelines may be found within the IGF Regulations.
 Clothing shall be in conformance with the Olympic Charter in particular in accordance with the golf-specific application of the Guidelines regarding Authorised Identifications (Olympic Charter, Rule 50).

 Caddies shall wear bibs with athlete name badges as prescribed by Tokyo 2020 and the IGF and clothing as provided by the NOC of the caddie’s athlete.

-The Rule 50 General Guidelines as well as the Golf Specific Guidelines are available on the IGF website.
 The IOC Athletes’ Commission has developed guidelines for athletes clarifying opportunities for athletes to express their views during the Olympic Games, should they so wish, within the context of local laws and Rule 50.